2714222609/Federated-Query/Federated and benchmark query results.md

 ## Federated and benchmark query results

+This document is the display of the results of benchmark tests and system queries.
+The results of system queries are displayed in the form of JSON.
+Benchmark test cases are obtained by manually using sql queries according to questions and are displayed in the form of tables.
+The results show that the system query results of the 10 questions are correct.

 #### Q1 Which human gut microbes will change the expression of gene Nfkb1 and what diet will affect these gut microbes?

 ##### Datalog+ query statements